UCSB-VRL/EBSD-Superresolution/README.md

 <img src = "images/QualitativeResults.png">

 ## Datasets
-Material datasets will be available by request at discretion of author.
+Material datasets will be available by request at discretion of authors.

 ## Acknowledgements